hnguyentt/mousechd-napari/docs/issues.md

 3. Does the server use Slurm to manage the resource request?
 If yes, is the slurm command correct?
 See: [server parameters](https://github.com/hnguyentt/mousechd-napari/blob/master/docs/server_setup.md#on-server)
 4. Do you need to load certain modules for running?

+## The task is still running even though I click on `Stop` button

+This can be seen when you do the segmentation or retrain on your local machine.